 Set the Scene

 By adding a theme to your event, you’re separating it from any other party or gathering you’ve hosted.
 Whether you choose a color, a country or even a movie, you can add little anecdotes into your decorations, food and music.
 Even if you don’t want to make a big deal of your New Year’s Eve party, setting a theme for your event is just one way to add an aspect of fun to the party.

 Make a Signature Cocktail

 If you’re planning an event around a day-time barbecue, why not create your own refreshing drink to mark the occasion.
 Even if you are always the designated barbecue host, having your own cocktail will separate this party from the rest.

 Find a punch bowl or decanter to serve the drinks.
-You can even decorate it with fresh and frozen berries or throw some fresh mint leaves or lemon grass to the mix.
-Remember, if you’re planning on adding alcohol to the mix, don’t make it strong at all as you want people to enjoy the night.
+You can even decorate it with fresh and frozen berries or throw some fresh mint leaves or lemon grass into the mix.
+Remember, if you’re planning on adding alcohol, don’t make it strong at all as you want people to enjoy the night.

 Show Off with Food

 It’s not hard to find an easy-to-do, showstopper dish for the grill.
 In fact, we have a host of delicious recipes on our website that will surely send your guests palates soaring.

 Alternatively, consider turning the event into your own (Mega) ‘Master Chef’ competition – each guest must prepare something spectacular that can be shared with everyone and the winner gets a prize.
 You can even add restrictions to accommodate other guest’s dietary requirements, like no nuts or gluten.

 Spend the Night